seinman/ev-simulator/README.md

   fall back to the Nord Pool REST API on failure, and surface a clear error only if both sources are unavailable.
 API credentials would be injected via environment variables (`NORD_POOL_API_KEY`) and documented in `.env.example`, with the Docker container configured to accept them at runtime.

+### Population and archetype verification

+After each population draw, two verifiers run before the simulation result is returned:

+- **`PopulationVerifier`** checks that each archetype's fraction of the drawn population is within 10 percentage points of its target weight.
+This catches gross errors — wrong weights in the CSV, a bug in the multinomial draw — without false-positiving on natural statistical variance.
+A tighter relative tolerance (e.g. 5 %) would fail frequently at the fleet sizes this simulator supports (1 000–10 000 users): for a 10 % archetype at 1 000 users, 5 % relative gives only ±5 users of slack against a multinomial standard deviation of ~9.5 users.

+- **`ArchetypeVerifier`** checks that the per-archetype empirical plug-in rate is within 10 percentage points of the archetype's target `plug_in_frequency`.
+Only stochastic archetypes (`plug_in_frequency < 1.0`, i.e. Type 3) are checked — deterministic archetypes always plug in by construction.
+The check uses rising-edge detection (session *starts* per day) rather than "any plugged-in period that day", which would incorrectly count overnight sessions as plug-in events on the following day.

+If either verifier fails, the simulator re-draws the population and re-runs, up to three attempts total.
+If all three attempts fail, a `VerificationError` is raised.
+In practice, failures should be extremely rare at normal fleet sizes — the verifiers are safety nets against configuration bugs, not statistical tests.

 ---